 Conclusion

-The free plan is useful for testing whether the tool fits your needs, but for business use you’ll quickly need the paid plan.
-For €10 per month you do get all the essential features you need.
-That’s not cheap, but when you consider how much time it saves you, it quickly pays for itself.
+The free plan is useful to test whether the tool fits you, but for business use you quickly need the paid plan.
+For € 10 per month you get all the essential features you need.
+That’s not cheap, but when you consider how much time it saves you, it pays for itself quickly.

-The tool works best if you schedule relatively standard appointments: intake conversations, sales calls, coaching sessions, that kind of work.
+The tool works best if you schedule relatively standard appointments: intake meetings, sales calls, coaching sessions, that kind of work.
 Do you have very specific scheduling needs or do you mainly work internally with colleagues?
 Then there might be better alternatives.